Marianne Martens, PhD

 Committee Chair and Board Member Positions

-- Chair (incoming – term starts August 2021): International Federation of Library Associations and Institutions’ (IFLA) Libraries for Children and Young Adults Section
+- Chair (August 2021 - present): International Federation of Library Associations and Institutions’ (IFLA) Libraries for Children and Young Adults Section

 - Member (March 2021-July 2021): Association for Library and Information Science Educators (ALISE) Equity, Diversity, and Inclusion (EDI) Task Force